-An update of the AREA survey is planned; results are expected to be available in summer 2022.
+An update of the AREA survey is planned.
+Due to technical modifications at the Swiss Federal Statistical Office the results are delayed: they are expected to be available in summer 2022 (Banzer 2021) and should be ready for the Submission 2023 (IDP No. 164).